DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 ## **Install OpenFOAM**

 We will begin by install OpenFOAM-v1812. **There are three versions of OpenFOAM to compile: original, reverse-mode AD (ADR), and forward-mode AD (ADF).** The reverse-mode AD enables the JacobianFree adjoint option, and the forward-mode AD enables the brute-force AD for verifying the adjoint accuracy.
+These packages should be installed in the `OpenFoam/` directory.

 **Build Original**